 Spices may be blended before hand or even kept frozen until it is needed.
 If the blended spices are frozen, it does not need to be thawed before using.
 Steps as such do help to save some time especially if you are in a rush.
 To reduce the spiciness of the dish, soak the dried chillies in warm water and remove the the seeds of the chillies along with the membranes.
 With some spices and fermented bean paste, a simple yet flavourful stir fried rice vermicelli can be easily prepared in minutes.

 Mee Siam Goreng is also known as: Spicy Fried Rice Vermicelli Noodles

-Blend all ingredients listed in (A).
+Blend all ingredients listed in dried chillies, dried shrimps, shallots and garlic.
 Sauté the blended ingredients over medium heat with 2 tablespoons of oil until fragrant.
 Then, add fermented soybeans.
 Mash fermented soybeans using a fork before adding it to the pan, if you prefer.